-As noted you in the article on the maintenance of the discus, I urge you to check your diffusion of CO2 if you want to use for your plants.
+As I was pointing in the article on maintenance of the discus, I urge you to check your diffusion of CO2 if you want to use for your plants.

-The diffusion of CO2 is too often used to lower the pH of l’water of the discus.
+The diffusion of CO2 is often used to lower the pH of the water discus.
 You should remember that CO2 is beneficial to plants but that the discus appreciate that very little…

 From 20 mg/L I noticed that some discus could be strongly unwell.

 The water in the discus

 IMPORTANT: la qualité de l’environnement de l’animal